Should I Take a DNA Test?What are the implications of taking a DNA test?

 - Sibling testing

-If this webpage has helped you to make the decision to take a DNA test for one of the many purposes outlined above, or if you need more help and support, then please call our friendly customer service team on 0333 600 1300 and we will can help you with any services you may need or any enquiries you may have.
+If this webpage has helped you to make the decision to take a DNA test for one of the many purposes outlined above, or if you need more help and support, then please call our friendly Customer Services team on 0333 600 1300.